Willingdon Sports Club

-The Royal Willingdon Sports Club is a private sports club in South Mumbai.
-The club was founded in 1918 by Lord Willingdon, at that time Governor of Bombay.
-Amenities include an 18-hole golf course, six tennis courts, squash and badminton courts, health club and a swimming pool.
-Non-sports amenities include a formal dining room, a semi-formal dining rooms, bar, garden cafe, bakery, members' provision and separate beer and wine shop, a swimming pool cafe and a plant nursery.
+The Willingdon Sports Club is a private sports club in South Mumbai.
+The club was founded in 1917 by Lord Willingdon, at that time Governor of Bombay, as a club where Indians and Europeans could mix socially.
+Amenities include an 18-hole golf course, tennis, squash and badminton courts, a health club and a swimming pool.
+Non-sports amenities include a formal dining room, a semi-formal dining rooms, bar, cafés, bakery, members' provision and separate beer and wine shop, and a plant nursery.